english-blog/english-blog.github.io/_posts/2011-10-24-hdfc-bank-we-understand-your-world-really.md

 I got the statement on 25-Jul-2011 and I was very much surprised to see the transactions and realized that I lost my card.
 I called up HDFC Bank and blocked the card immediately.
 HDFC Bank advised me to file an FIR with the police station.
 I went to HAL police station and surprised to know that the police NEVER file an FIR for credit card loss.
 The police push these cases under Section 403.
 Banks know this.
 Hmmm...
 I got an acknowledgment from the Police and formally registered a complaint with Risk Control Unit of HDFC Bank.
 Ref # ULRL1208110009224.
 RCU informed me that they will start the investigation and I do not need to pay anything till the investigation is over.
 I was very happy :)

 Meanwhile, I got the next month's statement with all the transactions + interest + late payment charges, followed by a phone call from HDFC Customer *Care*(?).
 The guy on the phone was very harsh, shouted at me for not paying the dues.
 I got pissed off and shouted at him left and right.
 I called up RCU to check and they said that their investigation systems and the statement generation systems are not in sync and they do not work together.
-They asked me to ignore the statements and the phone calls till the investigation is over.
+They asked me to ignore the statements and the phone calls until the investigation is over.
 I was like $!@#$%^&*. *Why don't you guys work together?*

-After few weeks, Mr. Prakash collected the details of all the merchants and the video footage of the thief from the CC TV of the last merchant, where the card is declined.
+After a few weeks, Mr. Prakash collected the details of all the merchants and the video footage of the thief from the CC TV of the last merchant, where the card is declined.
 Here is the video.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/sxMzUJATkX0?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>